arctic-cheetah/2511-revision/blog.md

 BooleanOperators contain fields about the operator name, left and right node

-BooleanVariables contain fields about the boolean variable
+Boolean Variables contain fields about the boolean variable

 # Core/Choice Exercise: The Art of Randomness
 ## Q1)How would you write tests for Game with the default constructor that prove the battle function works as expected?